bpjordan/CSC446-TeamDuoDuo/docs/1_api.md

 ### /api/blog/query (GET)

-Requests the posts and comments for the blog page.
+Requests the comments for the blog page.
-Returns a list of posts and a list of comments.
+Returns a list of comments.

-### /api/blog/add_comment (POST)
+### /api/blog/add_comment (PUT)

 Adds a new blog comment to the MySQL database.
-Returns `200 OK` and a new list of comments to display.

-Request body should include HTTP form with parameters:
+Request body should include HTTP form with parameter:

-- `username`: username to post the comment as (not matched with users in the database).
 - `comment`: comment to post, as plaintext